Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 | Chinese (50k) | +0.042 | 0.014 | P(>0)=0.999 |

-On Chinese Wikipedia, the sign flips: ablating L13/L14 now hurts the model.
-Whatever the thunderclap injects is net-harmful on English and German but net-helpful on Chinese.
+On Chinese Wikipedia, the sign flips.
+Ablating L13/L14 now hurts the model.
+Whatever L13/L14 inject is net-harmful on English and German but net-helpful on Chinese.
 The implication is that L13/L14 cannot be uniformly pruned at inference time.
 A language-conditional mask would be required.

 Benchmark impact.
 NLL improvement could still be a "free performance" illusion if the model generates worse or more repetitive text.
 I evaluated 500 C4 prompts with 128-token greedy continuations and 1,000 examples each from MMLU and HellaSwag: